nsreed/ouronote/projects/demo/README.md

 ## TODO

+Path Obfuscation - The .certs and .owner both expose the public key of the user they are associated with.
+In addition, certificates themselves contain the public key of their certificants.
+Hash/encrypt the path and encrypt the cert.
+Content addressing may be appropriate for this.

+Auto-Encrypt - Automatically encrypt/decrypt/sign/verify based on schema

 Paper Metadata Storage - Stop using "soul" and use real soul (global soul vs. key in parent).
 Stop storing it in data, as that needs additional filtering on clone() and copy/paste type operations.
 Ideally, chain-related metadata may be stored on paper item prototype itself?

 View - Allow filtering of paper item records by bounds